DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

 - **All dependencies must be installed in docker images**

-This tutorial will outline how to setup every workspace, please  only follow instructions that match your chosen setup.
+This tutorial will outline how to setup every workspace, please  only follow instructions that matches your chosen setup.

 * * *